akaylyn/pharsight/README.md

-phar-util
+pharsight
 =========

-Create PHP archives from a subset of your large scale application
+Create PHP archives from your code.